dustyketchum/tf/README.md

 3. ```kubectl edit -n kube-system configmap/aws-auth```

-Do not add the root user below if you created the eks console using root credentials, this is just an example.\
+Do not add the root user below if you created the eks cluster using root credentials, this is just an example.\
 Add the following after mapRoles to map the githubactions iam user:
 ```